Appointments

 Routine appointments

-• Use the ‘Patient Callback’ feature (choose option 1 in appointments) which allows you to ring off, keep your place in the queue and automatically get a call back when it’s your turn.
+• If the phones are busy, we recommend using the ‘Patient Callback’ feature (choose option 1 in appointments) which allows you to ring off, keep your place in the queue and automatically get a call back when it’s your turn.

-• The information you provide will help us find the right health professional to help you, at the right time.
+• The information you provide on the form will help us find the right health professional to help you, at the right time.

 Your appointment